Carnival holiday may take heat out of Venezuela crisis

 Major opposition figures did not attend, however.

-The main opposition leader Henrique Capriles said he did not want to take part in a "photo op" without signs Maduro was serious about making concessions or addressing real problems.
+With calls for both sides to sit down for talks pouring in from the Vatican to the United Nations and the White House, that strategy could backfire in terms of wider international opinion.

-Firebrand protest leader Leopoldo Lopez, who leads a radical wing of the opposition, is in jail on charges of fomenting this month's unrest.
-And the umbrella Democratic Unity opposition (MUD) organization's executives declined to attend what they called a "pretend dialogue."
+Maduro has received strong support from leftist allies such as Bolivia and Cuba, and only relatively muted criticism from other nations, including Chile and Colombia.
+Brazil, whom Latin American governments increasingly look to for a lead, has kept quiet, saying Venezuela's problems are for it alone to resolve.

-With calls for both sides to talk pouring in from the Vatican to the White House, the opposition's strategy could backfire in terms of wider international opinion.
+The main opposition leader Henrique Capriles said he did not want to take part in a "photo op" without signs the president was serious about making concessions or facing real problems.

-Maduro has received strong support from leftist allies such as Bolivia and Cuba, and only some relatively muted criticism from other nations including Chile and Colombia.
+Firebrand protest leader Leopoldo Lopez, who leads a radical opposition wing, is in jail on charges of fomenting the unrest.

-"The Maduro government is on a P.R. mission and initial indications are that it is winning," the London-based Latinnews newsletter said in an analysis on the crisis.
+Lopez's party Voluntad Popular (Popular Will) said on Thursday the authorities issued a February 17 arrest warrant for its national coordinator, Carlos Vecchio, on similar charges to Lopez.
+Vecchio has not been seen in public for about two weeks.

-"The 'Exit' movement seeking Maduro's resignation has lost momentum and, at the end of the day, it didn't appear to offer ordinary citizens anything politically tangible, other than a vent for their extreme frustration with the social and economic crisis," it said.
-"There doesn't appear to be a 'Plan B'."
+"All our solidarity with our friend @carlosvecchio," Capriles said on Twitter, before taking a jab at the president.
+"This is how Nicolas celebrates the start of Carnival."

-(Additional reporting by Brian Ellsworth in San Cristobal; Editing by Daniel Wallis and James Dalgleish)
+(Additional reporting by Brian Ellsworth and Carlos Garcia Rawlins in San Cristobal, and Eyanir Chinea and Tomas Sarmiento in Caracas; Editing by James Dalgleish and Jan Paschal)